yuki-koyama/enhancer/README.md

 # enhancer

-A C++11 / GLSL library for enhancing photographs / images (adjusting brightness, contrast, etc.)
+A C++11 / GLSL library for enhancing photographs (adjusting brightness, contrast, etc.).

+This repository contains the following three features:
+- __GLSL shaders__: Enhancement functionality as shaders for real-time enhancement applications.
+- __C++ functions__: Enhancement functionality as C++ functions for display-less environments.
+- __Qt Widget__: Utility Qt-based widget for easing the use of the GLSL shaders.

 ## Supported Parameters